Find a local pick your own farm here!

 • High Places Orchards - Cherries, raspberries, peaches, plums, nectarines, apples.

 121 Winesap Lane, Flint Hill-Huntly, VA .
 Phone: 540-635-5537.
 Open: Sunday from 12:30 till dark, Saturday from 10 to dark, call for other days; best to call in advance to see what is available.
-Click here for a map and directions. .
-From Front Royal, follow Route 522 eight miles south, turn left on Route 662 east and go a half-mile, then turn left on Winesap Lane and follow it to the orchards.
+Directions: From Front Royal, follow Route 522 eight miles south, turn left on Route 662 east and go a half-mile, then turn left on Winesap Lane and follow it to the orchards.
+Monday through Saturday dawn to dusk, Sundays noon to dusk through early November; call for hours. \\[ .
+Click here for a map and directions.
 Monday through Saturday dawn to dusk, Sundays noon to dusk through early November; call for hours.
-(UPDATED: September 22, 2013, by phone)
+(UPDATED: May 7, 2025, JBS) (UPDATED: September 22, 2013, by phone)

 Plum Picking Tips, Recipes and Information